raspberrypilearning/python-web-server-with-flask/en/step_1.md

 The web server will be able to react to the dynamic content that the user inputs.

-### You will need

-- A Raspberry Pi with the latest Raspberry Pi OS
+You will need a Raspberry Pi with the latest Raspberry Pi OS

 --- collapse ---